walmartlabs/concord-plugins/tasks/hashivault/README.md

 The integration tests use Testcontainers'
-[Hashicorp Vault Module](https://www.testcontainers.org/modules/vault/) to test against a real Vault instance.
+[Hashicorp Vault Module](https://www.testcontainers.org/modules/vault/) to test against a real Vault instance and [Nignx Module](https://www.testcontainers.org/modules/nginx/) to validate TLS certificate handling.
 Some settings may need to be [customized](https://www.testcontainers.org/features/configuration/) depending on what system the tests are run.
 These settings can be provided via environment variables or `.testcontainers.properties` file in the user's home directory.